bjames/neverthenetwork/pages/linux_cli.md

 [bjames@lwks1 ~]$
 ```

-Note that this doesn't redirect the commands output, so this can get a little messy.
+Note that this doesn't redirect the command's output, so it can get a little messy.
 Many commands have arguments that suppress some or all of their output.
 Above I used `tcpdump -w` to have tcpdump write to a file and `ping -q` to suppress all ping output with the exception of the summary statistics.
 Some commands don't have a built in way of doing this, but in those cases, we can use [IO Redirection](#io-redirection) as a workaround.

 #### Keeping Jobs Alive